Out-Of-Home Delivery

 Royal Mail, Amazon, InPost, DPD, Evri, Yodel, and other notable players have invested in building dense out-of-home delivery networks over the past few years.
 Most of them rely exclusively on parcel shops or carrier-agnostic networks, with the exception of Amazon and InPost, which include their own locker.

-With many strong companies in one market, each taking different approaches to OOH network development, creating a successful network requires a lot of effort.
+With many strong operators pursuing different approaches, creating a successful network requires a lot of effort.
 So, how do they do it?

 In this study, we delve into the strategies, coverage, and overall market impact of the major players, starting from Amazon and DPD.